PetervanLunteren/smartdownsample/README.md

 # smartdownsample

-**Fast and smart(_-ish_) image downsampling for large camera trap animal crop datasets**
+**Fast and smart(_-ish_) image downsampling for large datasets**

 `smartdownsample` helps select representative subsets of camera trap images.
 In many machine learning workflows, majority classes can contain hundreds of thousands of images.
 These often need to be downsampled for processing efficiency or dataset balance, but without losing too much valuable variation.

 An ideal solution would keep only truly distinct images and exclude near-duplicates, but that is very computationally expensive for large datasets.
 This package provides a practical compromise: fast downsampling that preserves diversity with minimal computations, reducing processing time from hours to minutes.

 If you need mathematically perfect results, this isn’t the tool.
-But if you want a smart, lightweight alternative that does a lot better than simple random sampling... `smartdownsample`.
+But if you want a smart, lightweight alternative that does a lot better than random sampling → `smartdownsample`.

 ## Installation